 The Monstera Lechleriana is a magnificent species with unique and attractive foliage.
 However, it mostly does not produce flowers.
-Blooms have rarely been seen on this tropical species, especially on the Lechleriana plants grown indoors.
+Blooms have rarely been seen on this tropical species, especially on the indoor Lechleriana plants.

 The Monstera Lechleriana plant has a moderate growth rate.
 Most of its development occurs during the summer and spring seasons.
 During autumn and winter, it grows very slowly or becomes dormant.

-This terrestrial creeper has internodes that are usually 0.4 to 2.4 inches (1 to 6 centimeters).
+This terrestrial creeper has internodes usually 0.4 to 2.4 inches (1 to 6 centimeters).
 The Monstera Lechleriana’s leaves are large and glossy, and as they mature, form their distinctive splits.

 Common Problems for Monstera Lechleriana

-As mentioned earlier, the Monstera Lechleriana is a long-lasting and resistant plant that can survive unfavorable conditions for a considerable amount of time.
+As mentioned earlier, the Monstera Lechleriana is a long-lasting and resistant plant that can survive unfavorable conditions for a considerable time.

-If your Lechleriana plant’s leaves are turning yellow, or worse, brown, there can be a wide variety of reasons.
-One common reason is overwatering or under-watering.
+If your Lechleriana plant’s leaves are turning yellow, or worse, brown, there can be various reasons.
+One common reason is overwatering or underwatering.